Cloud-CV/EvalAI/README.md

 # EvalAI-CLI

-Official Command Line utility to use EvalAI in your terminal.
+<b>Official Command Line utility to use EvalAI in your terminal.</b>

+ EvalAI-CLI is designed to extend the functionality of the EvalAI web application to command line to make the platform more accessible and terminal-friendly to its users.

 ------------------------------------------------------------------------------------------